Anemia: Definitions

-There are a number of definitions of anemia; reviews provide comparison and contrast of them.
+There are several definitions of anemia; reviews provide a comparison and contrast of them.
 A strict but broad definition is an absolute decrease in red blood cell mass, however, a broader definition is a lowered ability of the blood to carry oxygen.
 An operational definition is a decrease in whole-blood hemoglobin concentration of more than 2 standard deviations below the mean of an age- and sex-matched reference range.

 It is difficult to directly measure RBC mass, so the hematocrit (amount of RBCs) or the hemoglobin (Hb) in the blood are often used instead to indirectly estimate the value.
-Hematocrit; however, is concentration dependent and is therefore not completely accurate.
-For example, during pregnancy a woman's RBC mass is normal but because of an increase in blood volume the hemoglobin and hematocrit are diluted and thus decreased.
-Another example would be bleeding where the RBC mass would decrease but the concentrations of hemoglobin and hematocrit initially remains normal until fluids shift from other areas of the body to the intravascular space.
+Hematocrit; however, is concentration-dependent and is therefore not completely accurate.
+For example, during pregnancy, a woman's RBC mass is normal, but because of an increase in blood volume, the hemoglobin and hematocrit are diluted and thus decreased.
+Another example would be bleeding, where the RBC mass would decrease, but the concentrations of hemoglobin and hematocrit initially remain normal until fluids shift from other areas of the body to the intravascular space.

 The anemia is also classified by severity into mild (110 g/L to normal), moderate (80 g/L to 110 g/L), and severe anemia (less than 80 g/L) in adults.
 Different values are used in pregnancy and children.

 Testing

 Anemia is typically diagnosed on a complete blood count.
 Apart from reporting the number of red blood cells and the hemoglobin level, the automatic counters also measure the size of the red blood cells by flow cytometry, which is an important tool in distinguishing between the causes of anemia.
 Examination of a stained blood smear using a microscope can also be helpful, and it is sometimes a necessity in regions of the world where automated analysis is less accessible.

-A blood test will provide counts of white blood cells, red blood cells and platelets.
+A blood test will provide counts of white blood cells, red blood cells, and platelets.
 If anemia appears, further tests may determine what type it is, and whether it has a serious cause. although of that, it is possible to refer to the genetic history and physical diagnosis.
-These tests may include:
+These tests may also include serum ferritin, iron studies, vitamin B12, genetic testing, and a bone marrow sample, if needed.